hybiscus-dev/nodejs-hybiscus-sdk/README.md

 ```

 ### Components
 Classes are available for each of the components in the Hybiscus API.
-All component classes follow the same basic principle, initialise the component class using the options that are specified in the [API docs](https://hybiscus.dev/docs/components/section).
-The only difference with the TypeScript / NodeJS library is that instead of using `snake_case` formatting for the names, the names are changed to `camelCase`
+All component classes follow the same basic principle, initialise the component class using the options that are specified in the [API docs](https://hybiscus.dev/docs/components/section). ~~The only difference with the TypeScript / NodeJS library is that instead of using `snake_case` formatting for the names, the names are changed to `camelCase`.~~

+> **Note**
+> As of `v1.x`, the variable naming format is maintained as
+> `snake_case` in line with the API format.

 Components which are specified as extendable in the API docs, have the optional method `.addComponents` or `.addComponent`, which you can use to add components within them.
 Components can be deeply nested through this way, giving a lot flexibility.